 Social Security and Medicare Taxes

-Social Security and Medicare taxes, also called FICA taxes, consist of a 15.3% Social Security tax up to an annual wage ceiling ($110,100 in 2012) and a 2.9% on all employee wages.
+Social Security and Medicare taxes, also called FICA taxes, consist of a 12.4% Social Security tax up to an annual wage ceiling ($113,700 in 2013) and a 2.9% Medicare tax on all employee wages for a total tax of 15.3%.
 Half this tax is paid by the employer and the other half by the employee.
-The employer must withhold the tax and pay it to the IRS.
+The employer must withhold its portion of the tax and pay it to the IRS.
+Starting in 2013, an additional .9% Medicare tax is withheld on any wages in excess of $200,000.

 You don’t have to pay FICA taxes for nannies or household employees who were under 18 any time during the calendar year and for whom household service is not a primary occupation.
 But you must pay FICA if domestic service is the teenager’s principal employment.